 Often we come to better understand what a thing is by understanding first what it is not.

-I would like to try to outline a certain order of truth by comparing similar-but-different things.
-The two videos linked here point us to discussion – at least the beginning of a consideration – of what human rights are, and what they are not.
+I would like to try to outline a certain order of truth by comparing similar but different things.
+The two videos linked here point us to the discussion – at least the beginning of a consideration – of what human rights are, and what they are not.
 What compassion is, and what it is not.
 What love is, and what it is not.